kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 #### Story 2

 As an application owner, I want to run single replica applications without disruptions and have the ability to easily migrate the workload pods from one node to another.
+This is particularly useful for applications that prefer a simpler deployment model, lack application support for HA (e.g., virtual machines, databases), or for those looking to minimize compute costs.

-This also applies to applications with larger number of replicas that prefer to surge (upscale) pods first instead of downscaling.
+The same applies to applications with larger number of replicas that prefer to surge (upscale) pods first instead of downscaling.

 #### Story 3